cybeq/VuelCalendar/README.md

     onDayClicked:(day:VuelCalendarDay)=>
     {
         /* The function returns the day that was clicked, along with the time and date on the timeline, as well as the events that belong to this day.*/
     },
+    onDayDblClicked:(day:VuelCalendarDay)=>
+    {
+        /* The function returns the day that was double clicked, along with the time and date on the timeline, as well as the events that belong to this day.*/
+    },
     onEventClicked:(event:VuelCalendarEvent)=>
     {